alvistack/python-debian-team-python-debian/README.rst

 interrogation of Debian specific data then consider adding it to this package.
-Please discuss your ideas on the `mailing list`_, make merge requests via the `salsa repository`_, and see the :ref:`Contributing` section of this documentation.
+Please discuss your ideas on the `mailing list`_, make merge requests via the `salsa repository`_, and see the Contributing section of the documentation.

 .. _mailing list: mailto:pkg-python-debian-maint@lists.alioth.debian.org